 Stocks shrug off China-US trade concerns

-Markets close: Iseq rose on thin volume while US markets were closed
+Markets close: Iseq rises on thin volume while US markets are closed

 The Iseq all-share index rose by half a per cent on Monday with low volumes seen across stocks.
-Photograph: Dara Mac Dónaill/The Irish Times
+Photograph: Dara Mac Dónaill

 Irish shares rose on Monday, a day on which volume was thin due to a US market holiday, Labour Day.